minsubak/3-tier-architecture-example/README.md

 ```

 ### Dockerfile.template
-need to typing your domain, port and db info
+Need to typing your domain, port and db info.
 ```Dockerfile
 FROM ubuntu:22.04